nikitavoloboev/data/life/lessons-learned.md

 	- Especially zsh functions, makes things easier to read.
 - Run/Right/Fast.
 	- Make the code work then make is clean then make it fast (if necessary).
 Solving the “correct/clean/performant code” problem all at once can be overwhelming.
 Don’t be overwhelmed.
 Solve one at a time.
+- Reducing the maintenance burden is, for most codebases, the biggest optimization you can do.
+	- Of course it's all about striking a balance, but 99% of the time there is a choice between performance and readability, readability is the right answer.
+Performance should only be chosen if it is absolutely necessary.

 ## Using Mind maps
 - Don’t index information for the sake of indexing